zavalit/zavalit.github.io/_provisioning/vagrant_puppet_docker.md

 {% endhighlight %}

-It can be optional, but it makes definitely sense to control an ip that our vagrant box could have.
+It can be optional, but it makes definitely sense to control an ip that both our vagrant vm a host machine are aware about.
 For that we install an vagrant plugin:

 {% highlight bash %}